Introduction

 It may be possible to build on the review group work that contributed to the Our NHS, Our Future as the starting point.

-Example from our guide How to Prepare a Service Specification: use of a network for implementing NICE guidance
+From our guide How to Prepare a Service Specification: use of a network for implementing NICE guidance Source: Dr Steve Connellan.

 What is the network’s role in service delivery?